Bern Medtech Collaboration Call 2024

 Evaluation criteria:

-• Projects must be in collaboration with CSEM.
+• Projects must be in collaboration with CSEM

-• Projects being related to CSEM Medtech technologies are preferred.
+• Projects being related to CSEM Medtech technologies are preferred

-• Project proposals must be submitted in English and shall not exceed 5 pages, including references.
+• Project proposals must be submitted in English and shall not exceed 5 pages, including references

 Other required information:

-• Project title/acronym.
+• Project title/acronym

 • Estimated start date and estimated duration of the project in months.
+Please note that approved projects must start no later than the end of June of the year following the approval decision

 • Requested funds in CHF.

-Submission deadline: Sunday, October 15, 2023
+Submission deadline: Friday, October 11, 2024

 Evaluation process

-• In a follow-up meeting to be held before the end of November 2023, the Evaluation Committee will then decide on the acceptance or rejection of the individual proposals.
+• In a follow-up meeting to be held before the end of November 2024, the Evaluation Committee will then decide on the acceptance or rejection of the individual proposals.

 General information and principal conditions